MRC-Epid-it24/intake24/docs/admin/surveys/survey-schemes.md

 - `question name` - Very short question name, used to be displayed in frontend UI breadcrumb component
 - `question text` - Main question text to be asked
-- `question name` - Any question details, allows to embed `html` content
+- `question description` - Any question details, allows to embed `html` content

 All three fields can be localized to various languages